EmptySamurai/dota2loungeParser/README.md

 Just a small Node.js parser for finished games for dota2lounge.com

 ## Installation
-1. Run "npm install"
+1. Run 'npm install'
-2. Run "node server.js"
+2. Run 'node server.js'

 ## Result
 Result is a *list.json* file. *list.json* is an array of objects that have fields: